jinwen/vim-config/README.md

 vim-config
 ==========

-a vundle backed vim configuration
+A [Vundle](https://github.com/gmarik/Vundle.vim) powered vim configuration

 ## How to install